Damitwhy/NA-Share/README.md

 ## Credits
 - **Images**
   - https://ytcbk-twnex.pyxl.ai/
     Tool for creating AI generated websites, I choose to research design templates and found this site provides a free tier level set up and all images with design provided were for free use...
-Love the design but only used some of the design imagery.
+Love the design but only used some of the design imagery in the NA-Share project.
   - Other images sourced via Chat-GPT searches.
   - To use the NA logo, individuals or groups typically need to obtain permission from NA World Services.
 This ensures that the logo is used in a manner that respects the organization’s guidelines and maintains the integrity of the brand.
 Verbally I have agreed its use is restricted to this capstone project and will not be put into production, I can use here.
 Having sent for written permission to use on future real world deployments of this Application, Awaiting response.
+    - Response recieved and am informed the logo used in this project can only be used for educational purposes, the the sake of this assessment.
+I've decided to change the logo any way while here adding the Install and Deployment instructions for the assessment criteria.
 - **Research**
   - Chat-GPT
   - GitHub Copilot